top of page

 Ooh Aah Point from South Kaibab in Grand Canyon

-Hike from the South Rim to the base of the Grand Canyon and back in one day?
-Sure why not!
-Nicknamed the "Rim to River to Rim" trail, finishing the South Kaibab and Bright Angel Loop in a single day is a physical feat.
-The length, elevation gain, and potentially dangerous heat make this adventure a challenge.
-But for those who are prepared and determined to finish, you can proudly claim you've conquered the Grand Canyon.
+Hiking from the South Rim to the bottom of the Grand Canyon and back up in a single day?
+Sure, why not!
+Nicknamed the “Rim to River to Rim” trail, this South Kaibab to Bright Angel loop is a serious physical challenge.
+The mileage, elevation change, and potential heat make this a feat of endurance.
+But for those who prepare and push through, it’s an unforgettable experience.
+You’ll earn every view—and the bragging rights.

 Trail Info